 It’s Always Awesome in Alabama

 The Alabama Beaches are among the most beautiful in the world.
 It took all my power to pull the kids from the white sand, but you have to explore!
-Try a dolphin cruise or a visit to the Orange beach Pirate Ship..try the Wharf or the Zoo...and oh the food here!
+Try a dolphin cruise or a visit to the Orange Beach Pirate Ship.
+Take part in some water sports -- like parasailing, kayaking, or snorkeling.
+Try the Wharf or the Zoo, and oh...the food here!

 Recommended Hotel: Turquoise Place